DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### The Rising Sun
 "The sun always rises."
-- At the end of your next turn, deal 16 Fire Damage to all enemies.
+- At the end of your next turn, deal 16 Fire damage to all enemies.
 - Skip your next turn.

 Cost: